 Why are tattoos taboo in Japan?

-If you didn’t already know, tattoos are taboo in Japan.
-Although the view on tattoos has changed little by little over the years, it can still be quite difficult for those who have tattoos to enter certain establishments in Japan, such as the famous hot spring, onsen.
+Although the view on tattoos has changed little by little over the years, tattoo is taboo and it can still be quite difficult for those who have tattoos to enter certain establishments in Japan, such as the famous hot spring, onsen.

 In the past in Japan, tattoos were used to mark those who committed a crime.
 More recently, tattoos are associated with the yakuza, Japanese crime organisations that are heavily involved in all kinds of businesses.